FraunhoferIOSB/FROST-Server/docs/deployment/tomcat.md

 # Tomcat or Wildfly

+There are several ways to deploy the different packages the make up the FROST-Server.
+The HTTP and all-in-one MQTTP packages can be run in Tomcat or Wildfly (see below), or as a [docker image](docker.md).

 ## Tomcat

 When deploying on a new or existing Tomcat or Wildfly installation, the following steps can be folowed.